ubidots/ubidots-python/README.rst

 Getting a specific Variable
 ------------------------------

-As with data sources, use your variable's id to retrieve the details about a variable:
+As with data sources, you can use your variable's ID to retrieve the details about it:

 .. code-block:: python